Noel Ferrier

-Noel Ferrier AM (20 December 1930 – 16 October 1997) was an Australian television personality, comedian, stage and film actor, raconteur and theatrical producer.
+Noel Ferrier AM (20 December 1930 – 16 October 1997) was an Australian television personality, comedian, stage and film actor, raconteur, and theatrical producer.
 He had an extensive theatre career which spanned over fifty years.

 Biography

 Noel Ferrier was born in Melbourne in 1930.
-He is remembered for his trademark glasses and everpresent Cuban cigar.
+He is remembered for his trademark glasses and ever present Cuban cigar.
 A member of the first Australian professional repertory company, the Union Theatre Repertory Company (now the Melbourne Theatre Company), he created the role of 'Roo' in the original production of Summer of the Seventeenth Doll at the Union Theatre of the University of Melbourne.

 He appeared in numerous films and television productions.
 A contemporary of Barry Humphries, in 1956 he was the "interviewer" of the first onstage appearance of a certain Mrs. Norm Everage, later known universally as Dame Edna Everage.

-He was the original host of the late-1950s HSV-7 series The Late Show.
-To ease the workload on Graham Kennedy, he was invited by GTV9 to host a Friday night version of In Melbourne Tonight from 1963 to 1965.
+He was the original host of the late-1950s Seven Network (HSV-7) series The Late Show.
+To ease the workload on Graham Kennedy, he was invited by the Nine Network (GTV9) to host a Friday night version of In Melbourne Tonight from 1963 to 1965.
 This was stylistically different from that of Kennedy's IMT – "dyed-in-the-wool IMT viewers switched off in their droves" – Noel Ferrier's In Melbourne Tonight (as it was known) attracted a separate and loyal audience, resulting in a Logie for Most Popular Program in Victoria in 1964.
 Following this success, the network decided to relay the show in Sydney on TCN9, but in the early hours of the following morning after live telecasts of World Championship Wrestling.

-He produced and starred in Alice in Wonderland (1962).
+He produced Alice in Wonderland for JC Williamson at the Comedy Theatre in December 1961 - February 1962 and starred as both Humpty Dumpty and the Queen of Hearts.

 After his period on IMT finished in 1965, he started a morning radio show in Melbourne on 3UZ with Mary Hardy called "The Noel and Mary Show", which contained a riotously funny serial known as "The House on the Hill" featuring Sir & Lady Ernest Snatchbull, "set in a mythical Government House and loosely based on the vice-regal column in The Age... the real Governor of Victoria of the time was a (reputedly) devoted fan... whereas his wife was said to have abhorred it."

 He appeared in such television series as Riptide (1969), Skippy (1970), as well as a numerous characters in the Crawfords' stable of productions, including Homicide (1969), Division 4 (1970, 1971 and 1975), and Matlock Police (1973, 1974 and 1975).
+He starred in a pilot for a TV series The Undertakers that aired in 1971 but was not picked up.
+He was the host of the 1978 panel game show Micro Macro on the ABC.